homm/color-filters-reconstruction/README.md

     <img src="./raw/0.original.png" width="400" alt="original">

-    This file doesn't look like any other hald images.
+    This file doesn't look like other hald images.
-    This image is specially designed to resist any distortions which may occur during transformation, such as vignetting, scratches, gradients and JPEG artifacts.
+    This image is specially designed to oppose distortions which may occur during transformation, such as vignetting, scratches, gradients and JPEG artifacts.